Formula For Perimeter Of Regular Polygon

 When the Formula Doesn't Apply: Irregular Polygons

 It's crucial to remember that the formula Perimeter = n * s only applies to regular polygons.
-If a polygon has sides of different lengths, it is considered an irregular polygon.
-To find the perimeter of an irregular polygon, you must individually measure the length of each side and then add all the lengths together.
+Plus, if a polygon has sides of different lengths, it is considered an irregular polygon.
+So naturally, to find the perimeter of an irregular polygon, you must individually measure the length of each side and then add all the lengths together.
 There is no shortcut or single formula.

 Real-World Applications of Perimeter Calculations